fraterrisus/walkthroughs/dragon-wars/index.md

 **Secondary attributes** are derived from your primary attributes and (often) your equipment; you can't change them directly with CP.

 - **Power (POW)**: Equal to **SPR** x 2.
 This is your "mana" or "spell points" stat.
 Each spell you cast has a base Power cost.
 Some spells also allow you to spend more points; spending more Power gives you a more, well, *powerful* effect.
-Usually that means more damage or a longer duration; see the [spell descriptions](#magic) for more on this.
+Usually that means more damage or a longer duration; see the [spell descriptions](magic.md) for more on this.
 - **Stun**: *Dragon Wars* uses a two-tiered health system; Stun is separate from Health, but your maximum Stun is equal to your maximum **HP**.
 See the section on [Health and Stun](#health-and-stun).
 - **Armor Class (AC)**: In *Dragon Wars*, a high AC reduces the damage you take *after* an opponent hits you.
 It is quite possible to have a high enough AC that a successful hit does zero damage.
 Unsurprisingly, putting on armor increases your AC.
 Some other items, including some weapons, will also modify your AC.
 - **Attack Value (AV)**: Starts at **DEX** / 4 (round down).
 Increases your chance of hitting your opponent in combat.
 Also modified by weapons (usually up) and heavy armor (usually down).
 - **Defense Value (DV)**: Also starts at **DEX** / 4 (round down), and doesn't get modified by much of anything, for good or for ill.
-Reduces the chance that an opponent hits you with an attack.
+Reduces the chance that an opponent hits you with an attack or spell.

+Note that almost everything here can be affected, at least temporarily, by [buff spells](magic.md), including AC, AV, and DV.

 ### Skills